 Fact: Having received a COVID-19 vaccine is a positive sign of protection.
 It does not necessarily mean that you have to stop wearing your mask, as you can still be an asymptomatic carrier.
 There are possibilities for you to meet people who have not received the vaccination and infect them.
-In order to prevent spreading, it is our social responsibility to wear a mask and stay protected.
+In order to prevent spreading this deadly virus, it is our social responsibility to wear a mask and stay protected.

 9) Myth: I can stop frequent hand washing after getting the COVID-19 vaccine.

 Fact: After receiving the COVID-19 vaccine, your body will take around 4 to 6 weeks to develop antibodies.
 You would not instantly get immunity against COVID-19.
 As a precautionary measure, a habit of frequent hand washing should be followed regularly.

 10) Myth: I will get COVID-19 after receiving the vaccine.